delta-io/delta-rs/docs/index.md

-# The deltalake package

 `deltalake` is an open source library that makes working with tabular datasets easier, more robust and more performant.
 With deltalake you can add, remove or update rows in a dataset as new data arrives.
 You can time travel back to earlier versions of a dataset.
-You can optimize dataset storage from small files to large files. `deltalake` can be used to manage data stored on a local file system or in the cloud. `deltalake` integrates with data manipulation libraries such as Pandas, Polars, DuckDB and DataFusion.
+You can optimize dataset storage from small files to large files.

+`deltalake` can be used to manage data stored on a local file system or in the cloud. `deltalake` integrates with data manipulation libraries such as Pandas, Polars, DuckDB and DataFusion.

 `deltalake` uses a lakehouse framework for managing datasets.
 With this lakehouse approach you manage your datasets with a `DeltaTable` object and then `deltalake` takes care of the underlying files.
 Within a `DeltaTable` your data is stored in high performance Parquet files while metadata is stored in a set of JSON files called a transaction log.